HrishikeshP-01/DataVisualization_Essentials/README.md

 - *Size* – very effective in conveying quantitative data
 - *Position & size* – they are used together for quantitative data.
 Eg: Graphs, etc. Less relevant info is commonly put in the side & is relatively small in size

+## Colors
+- Color is powerful but subjective
+- Bold colors convey a message but could clash or be garish
+- Color theory is a good place to start